ibm-cloud-docs/containers/cs_istio_about.md

 Review the following limitations for the managed Istio add-on.
 {: shortdesc}

-* When you enable the managed Istio add-on, you can't use `IstioOperator` (IOP) resources to customize the Istio control plane installation.
-Only the resources that are managed by IBM for the Istio control plane are supported.
 * If you create additional custom Istio gateways in your data plane, you are responsible for managing those resources.
 * You can't modify any Istio resources that are created for you in the `istio-system` namespace.
 If you need to customize the Istio installation, you can [edit the `managed-istio-custom` configmap resource](/docs/containers?topic=containers-istio#customize) or [modify the default istio gateway's value.yaml](/docs/containers?topic=containers-istio-custom-gateway-helm).
 * The following features are not supported in the managed Istio add-on: